GSA-TTS/identity-handbook/_articles/platform-auto-tf-runbook.md

 Logs are also being streamed to CloudWatch under various `auto-terraform/*` log groups.
 Each of the pipeline steps for each target stream to a different log group.
-There are also logs for the networkfw that you can use for forensic purposes under `auto-terraform/networkfw*` log groups.
+There are also logs for the network firewall that you can use for forensic purposes under `auto-terraform/networkfw*` log groups.

 ### Common Tasks